 Ohio law does not specify the procedures or type of evidence that probate courts must require to issue a birth certificate correction order.
 Therefore, this can vary by jurisdiction.
-The ACLU of Ohio believes that absent unusual circumstances, courts should use the least burdensome possible evidentiary standard, to make obtaining this needed correction accessible to all.
+The ACLU of Ohio believes that absent unusual circumstances, courts should use the least burdensome possible evidentiary standard to make obtaining this needed correction accessible to all, however, you should check with the court to see if they have any specific requirements.
 See below for more detail.